Palexer/vocabulary-trainer/README.md

 - Download the .app.zip file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and unzip it.
 You can now drag it into your applications folder and execute it.
   _(Alternatively you can directly execute the file from anywhere)_

-### Android

-- Download the .apk file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and install it on your Android device.

 ### Compile it yourself